 Drink It Fresh

-Once you open your coffee (if stored properly) it’ll taste great for about a month - but it's at its most brilliant between 10-15 days.
-So drink it down and grab some more.
+Once you open your coffee, if you've stored it properly, it will taste great for a month or two, however, it's at its most brilliant for the first 15 - 20 days.
+So we recommend drinking it down and grabbing some fresh stuff as frequently as possible.

 Not Too Fresh

-Coffee just out of the roaster is filled with carbon dioxide and the flavor will be a bit volatile for the first few days.
+Fresh coffee is filled with CO2 and the flavor is volatile for the first few days.
 As the coffee degasses the acidity will mellow a bit, and the sweetness and body will round off nicely.
 We recommend resting 4 days for filter and 6 days for espresso.

-Keep your beans in an airtight container in a cool, dark place like a kitchen cupboard to avoid temperature changes and direct sunlight.
-Don’t store your beans in the fridge or freezer – it’ll absorb weird flavors.
+Store your beans in an airtight container in a cool, dark place like a kitchen cupboard to avoid temperature changes and direct sunlight.
+Avoid the fridge or freezer!
 Air, moisture, heat, and light are the enemy of freshness and you’re too fresh to drink old coffee.

-Brewed coffee is almost 99% water, so just like cooking with wine, use water you enjoy drinking.
-If you wouldn't drink the water out of the tap, don't use it to make coffee.
+Brewed coffee is almost 99% water, so you gotta use the good stuff!
+They say when you're cooking with wine, use wine you would enjoy drinking.
+Well this is the same kind of deal, if you wouldn't enjoy drinking the water - don't use it to make coffee.

-Brew your coffee with water that’s between 195°F-205°F to achieve the proper extraction.
-Any cooler and the coffee may be flat, lifeless, and sour.
-Any hotter and the coffee may be bitter, harsh, and caustic.
-You’ll lose about 7°F every time the water changes vessels, so factor that into your process.
+Brew your coffee with water that’s between 200°F-205°F to achieve the proper extraction.
+Any cooler and the coffee will be lifeless, flat, and sour.
+Any hotter and the coffee will be bitter, caustic, and harsh.

-Thoroughly rinse your filters with hot water and discard the rinse water.
-This also serves to preheat your brew device as well as your mug or decanter.
+Rinse your filter thoroughly with hot water and discard the rinse water.
+This will help remove any papery taste the filter brings to the party and will also serve to preheat your brew device as well as your mug or decanter.

 Pour a small amount of water onto the grinds to allow the coffee to bloom.
 Fresh coffee is full of carbon dioxide, so the coffee bed will expand as it degasses.
 Wait about 30 seconds for the grinds to settle.
 This will provide an even brew bed.